Kwasi Kwarteng was appointed Minister of State at the Department of Business, Energy and Industrial Strategy on 24 July 2019.

 Before becoming a Member of Parliament, Kwasi worked as an analyst in financial services.

-Kwasi was elected as Member of Parliament for Spelthorne in 2010.
+Kwasi was elected the Conservative MP for Spelthorne in 2010.
 From 2010 until 2013 he was a member of the Transport Select Committee, and in 2013 he joined the Work and Pensions Select Committee where he was a member until 2015.

 In October 2016 Kwasi joined the Public Accounts Committee, where he was a member until May 2017.